-This quarter, we will be back in the lab again for some in-person experimentation.
-While this is exciting for many reasons, it is important to be clear about the proper precautions for hazards both old (chemical) and new (COVID), as well as when to come to lab, and how to complete lab assignments, since many of us may never have taken in-person chemistry labs.
+This quarter, we will be in the lab again for some in-person experimentation.
+While this is exciting for many reasons, it is important to be clear about the proper precautions for hazards both old (chemical) and new (COVID), and how to complete lab assignments.

-What follows below are descriptions of the weekly schedule and the assignments required for each experiment.
-Additionally, the chemical safety document can be found on the last page of the syllabus.
-I will go over this sheet in lab and you will read, signed, and turn it in to the CANVAS assignment before performing any experiments worth 5 points.
+The chemical safety document can be found on the last page of the syllabus.
+I will go over this sheet in lab and you will read, signed, and turn it in to the CANVAS assignment before performing any experiments for 5 points.
+The COVID Safety Agreement and Self-Assessment Checklist mentioned in the lecture description will also apply to all lab meetings.